SFujiN/CSCI3081-Project-Drone-Delivery-System/labs/lab11_QA/lab11_QA.md

 * Git termonology, you should be <b>VERY</b> comfortable with these terms and definitions

-  - Branch: a state of the repo separate from other branches
+  - Branch: a state of the code separate from other branches

   - To checkout: Move your change the branch you are currently working on.